 BMI measures thickness by providing a ratio of body weight to body height.
 The theory is that, all other things being equal, Person 1, who weighs more than Person 2, is thicker than Person 2.

-The World Health Organisation sets out what constitutes a healthy thickness (Body Mass Index) and which BMI values are considered to be unhealthy.
+The World Health Organisation sets out what constitutes good and bad thickness values for health.
 They arrive at their classification by analysing health outcomes across massive databases of people with different BMIs.
-Depending on where a person’s BMI sits on a chart, they are classified as having a healthy or unhealthy body weight.
+Depending on where a person’s result sits on a comparison chart, they are classified as having a healthy or unhealthy body weight.

 BMI is easy to Calculate

 BMI applies equally for both women and men, because it requires just two metrics which both men and women have (height and weight).
 Thus, the body mass index for men and women of the exact same height and weight is the same.
-BMI does not change with a person’s age, because the BMI calculation does not require any inputs other than height and weight.
-To understand why body mass index is so uncomplicated, perhaps it is useful to think about the BMI Chart:
+It does not change with a person’s age, because the calculation does not require any inputs other than height and weight.
+To understand why body mass index is so convenient, just think about the BMI Chart:

 Quick and useful, the BMI calculation chart is a resource which can be found in most doctors’ offices.
-You can cross-reference your weight in kilograms and height in metres to find your BMI in seconds.
+You can cross-reference your weight in kilograms and height in metres to find your result in seconds.
 BMI increases on a sliding scale as kg weight moves along the x axis.
 The different coloured bands on the chart indicate healthy and unhealthy weight ranges.